A Little Catching Up Half 3… « The Belmont Rooster

 Tetraopes tetrophthalmus (Crimson Milkweed Beetle) on 6-26-22, #896-28.

-Ummm… I was taking photos of the flowers, minding my very personal enterprise, when a pair of Tetraopes tetrophthalmus (Crimson Milkweed Beetle) appeared.
+Ummm… I was photos of the flowers, minding my very personal enterprise, when a pair of Tetraopes tetrophthalmus (Crimson Milkweed Beetle) appeared.
 She started to blush and he said, “Do you ideas?”
 I’m undecided if he was talking to me or the alternative bug…

 Tetraopes tetrophthalmus (Crimson Milkweed Beetle) on 6-26-22, #896-29.

 I moved to a definite plant and positioned one different one.
 I was attempting to get good photos of its once more, nonetheless these guys switch reasonably quickly.
-I did some learning on a variety of internet sites about this critter and found it’s vitally fascinating.
+I did some learning on a variety of sites about this critter and found it’s vitally fascinating.
 Fascinating data embody:

 The genus and species names indicate “four-eyes” on account of their antennas actually separate their eyes, giving them 4 eyes in its place of two.